WSP 100 A — Creative Writing Retreat at Djerassi

 Please note: Students registered for sections A and B will all participate in the same retreat.
 Those enrolled in section A will have access to a shared bathroom, and those in section B will have private bathrooms.

-Tuition includes room, board, and airport pickup at the San Francisco airport (SFO).
+Tuition includes room, board, and airport pickup at the San Francisco International Airport (SFO).
+Please note: tuition discounts are not available.
 Airport pickup is dependent on students arriving and departing within certain time windows on the first and last days.
 Otherwise, students must arrange their own transportation.